evansbenj/2024_BIO722/8_GATK_base_recalibration_and_Genotyping.md

 We will use `GATK` to identify indels that may be associated with inappropriate mapping differences among the individuals in our study, and then realign them across all individuals.
 This is done in two steps.
 The first uses the `GATK` function called `RealignerTarget` to identify indels in our data.
 This function produces a text file that has information about the locations of all indels in any individual relative to the reference genome.

-Here is a perl script that wil lexecute the `RealignerTarget` function in `GATK` on our data:
+Here is a perl script that will execute the `RealignerTarget` function in `GATK` on our data:

 ```perl
 #!/usr/bin/perl